TomHAnderson/SinglyClient-PHP/README.md

 Example Application
 -------------------
 An example application is included on the ```example``` branch.
 See the README.md in that branch for details.

+The example application provides an important bifrication of the Singly namespace by integrating the library with Zend Framework and providing a view layer of Controllers and views.
+The author recommends you use this branch to start any new Sinlgy project.